aneeshakella17/Emergency-Vehicle-Detection/README.md

 # Emergency Vehicle Object detection
-   >by Aneesh Akella and Andrew Leonard
+   >by Aneesh Akella and Andrew Leonard with
-   >Special Ackwnoledgements to Matterport and Professor Ogunfunmi
+   Special Ackwnoledgements to Matterport and Professor Ogunfunmi

  For this project, there are three primary folders: